Blue Whale (Balaenoptera musculus)

 |Lifespan:||unknown, but sexually mature around 5-15 years|

-The blue whale is species of baleen whale found worldwide.
-Blue whales in the Northern Hemisphere are generally smaller than those in the Southern Ocean.
-In the North Atlantic and North Pacific, they can grow up to about 88 feet (27 m), but, in the Antarctic, they can reach a up to about 108 feet (33 m) and can weigh more than 330,000 pounds (150,000 kg).
-As is true of other baleen whale species, female blue whales are somewhat larger than males.
+Blue whales are baleen whales and are found worldwide.
+Blue whales in the Northern Hemisphere are generally smaller than those in the Southern Hemisphere.
+In the North Atlantic and North Pacific, they can grow up to about 90 feet (27 m), but, in the Antarctic, they can reach a up to about 110 feet (33 m) and can weigh more than 330,000 pounds (150,000 kg).
+Like other baleen whales, female blue whales are somewhat larger than males.

 Blue whales have a long-body and comparatively slender shape, a broad, flat "rostrum" when viewed from above, a proportionately smaller dorsal fin than other baleen whales, and a mottled gray color pattern that appears light blue (hence, the "blue" whale) when seen through the water.

 Blue whales are found worldwide, from sub-polar to sub-tropical latitudes.
 Poleward movements in spring allow the whales to take advantage of high zooplankton production in summer.
-Although the species is often found in coastal waters, blue whales are thought to occur generally more offshore than other whales, like humpback whales.
+Although blue whales are found in coastal waters, they are thought to occur generally more offshore than other whales.

 In the North Atlantic Ocean, blue whale range extends from the subtropics to the Greenland Sea.
 Blue whales are most frequently sighted in the waters off eastern Canada, with the majority of recent records from the Gulf of St. Lawrence, where they are present throughout most of the year.
 They are most common during the summer and fall feeding seasons and typically leave by early winter.
-Although they are rare in the shelf waters of the eastern U.S., occasional sightings of blue whales have been made off Cape Cod.
+Although they are rare in the shelf waters of the eastern U.S., blue whales are occasionally seen off Cape Cod, MA.
 It is believed this region may represent the current southern limit of the blue whales' feeding range.
 In addition, some evidence suggests that blue whales occur infrequently in the Gulf of Mexico and the Caribbean.
 Blue whales in the North Atlantic probably exist in two distinct populations.

-In the North Pacific Ocean, the blue whale's range extends from Kamchatka to southern Japan in the west and from the Gulf of Alaska and California south to Costa Rica in the east.
+In the North Pacific Ocean, blue whales range from Kamchatka to southern Japan in the west and from the Gulf of Alaska and California south to Costa Rica in the east.
 They occur primarily south of the Aleutian Islands and the Bering Sea.